Turkish coffee: Origin of the Turkish method

-There are inconsistent claims as to the origin of Turkish coffee.
-Without citing historical sources, some authors have asserted the method originated in the Yemen; or in Damascus (a plausible, if unsubstantiated claim, since the Middle Eastern coffeehouse did probably originate in Damascus and was brought to Istanbul by Syrians, see above); or with the Turkish people themselves.
+There are inconsistent claims about the origin of Turkish coffee.
+Without citing historical sources, some authors have asserted the method originated in the Yemen; or in Damascus (a plausible, if unsubstantiated claim, since the Middle Eastern coffeehouse did probably originate in Damascus and was brought to Istanbul by Syrians, see above).
+A 1762 Danish expedition recorded that "northern and eastern Arabs" prepared bean coffee "in the same way as with the Turks".